-When checking the Devices check box in the Settings, we suggest you enable only the error, info and warning information, not the debug information, otherwise you will create too much data.
-For ControlLogix devices, it is very important to use this tool, as the system will display the invalid addresses in the configuration.
+When selecting the Devices check box in the Settings, we suggest you enable only the error, info, and warning information.
+Do not enable the debug information or you will create too much data.
+For ControlLogix devices, it is important to use this tool, as the system will display the invalid addresses in the configuration.

-Click Settings in the Trace Window to select options for message types and modules, data formats, or to save to file.
-You can also configure a tag in the Object Name field and click Add to select that object to include on the monitoring.
+In the Trace Window, click the Settings to select the options for the message types, modules, data formats, or to save to file.
+You can also configure a tag in the Object Name field and click Add to select that object to include in the monitoring.

 Module Information contains information about the operation of the modules.
 Select the Devices Module and a specific channel to get information about the functioning of the communication channel.

-The Read Groups Information provides information about the virtual reading groups, runtime of each item, quantities of readings and readings that have failed, and also reports on the code and date/time of the last error.
+The Read Groups Information provides information about the virtual reading groups, runtime of each item, quantities of readings, readings that have failed, reports on the code, and date/time of the last error.

 To use the Module Information:

-When running the Enterprise version in test mode, the system only reads from the field devices, even if you have a configuration to write to field.
+When running the Enterprise version in test mode, the system only reads from the field devices, even if there is a configuration to write to a field.

-You can run the application with online configuration enabled, so you don't need to start and stop the application when modifying the configuration.
-You can modify PLC addresses, access types, and most of the application and see the real-time the results on your running application.
-You can use the Startup window or the PropertyWatch "Module Status" tab to start and stop only one module, like Devices, instead of restarting the whole runtime system.
+The online configuration can be enabled when the application is running.
+This means you do not need to start and stop the application when modifying the configuration.
+You can modify PLC addresses, access types, and most of the application.
+You can see the real-time results on your running application.
+You can use the Startup window or the PropertyWatch "Module Status" tab to start and stop one module, like Devices, instead of restarting the whole runtime system.

-FactoryStudio is constantly compiling the module you are editing in the background and validating all scripts and displays.
+FactoryStudio constantly compiles the module you edit in the background and validates all of the scripts and displays.
 If you have not run a full build, the BuildStatus column reflects any warnings or errors found during the background compile process.

-Double-click a row with a red X to go to the source of the warning or error.
-Warnings are informational and do stop the script from running.
+If a row has a red X, double-click the row to go to the source of the warning or error.
+Warnings are informational and do not stop the script from running.
 Errors prevent the specified script from running, but do not affect the whole application.
-If a script or display has a warning, it will still run.
+Even if a script or display has a warning, it will still run.